 Every year millions of older Americans are financially exploited by people known and unknown to them.
 According to the National Adult Protective Services Association (NAPSA), elder financial exploitation is the misuse, mishandling, or exploitation of property, possessions, or assets of older adults.
-This is often without the older adult's consent, under false pretense, or through undue influence, coercion, or manipulation.
-Perpetrators of elder financial exploitation range from family members and other trusted individuals to professional criminals and scammers.
+This is frequently conducted without the older adult's consent, under false pretense, or through undue influence, coercion, or manipulation.
+Perpetrators of elder financial exploitation range from family members and other trusted individuals to professional cybercriminals and scammers.

-A recent analysis by the U.S. Department of the Treasury's Financial Crimes Enforcement Network found that between June 2022 and June 2023, there were more than 155,400 bank filings, worth a total of \$27 billion, where elder financial exploitation was suspected.
+An analysis by the U.S. Department of the Treasury's Financial Crimes Enforcement Network (FinCEN) found that between June 2022 and June 2023, there were more than 155,400 bank filings, worth a total of \$27 billion, where elder financial exploitation was suspected.
+Furthermore, FinCEN stated that these annual losses had increased to \$28.3 billion in a statement with several federal financial regulatory agencies on April 18, 2024.

-While people of all ages can be victims of financial exploitation, older adults are often targeted as they are more likely to have accumulated assets from decades of work and saving.
-Through elder financial exploitation, many older adults are robbed of their retirement savings or funds saved for future medical and caregiving expenses.
-Elder financial exploitation can also lead to declines in mental and physical health.
+While people of all ages can be victims of financial exploitation, older adults are often targeted because they tend to be trusting and are more likely to have accumulated assets from decades of work and saving.
+Many older adults are robbed of their retirement savings or medical funds through elder financial exploitation.
+Elder financial exploitation can also lead to considerable declines in mental and physical health.

-Financial exploitation, which is a form of elder abuse, is more common among older adults who are socially isolated, encounter barriers in accessing services, or experience cognitive impairment.
+Financial exploitation, which is labeled as a form of elder abuse, is more common among older socially isolated adults that encounter barriers in accessing services or experience cognitive impairment.
 It often goes unreported due to fear, embarrassment, or lack of resources.